-The most important thing you can do once you have noticed a change in your pet’s breath is to visit your local veterinarian at Brimley-Lawrence Animal Clinic.
+The most important thing you can do once you have noticed a change in your pet’s breath is to visit your local veterinarian at Brimley-Lawrence Animal Clinic and Bellamy-Lawrence Animal Hospital.
 Talk to your vet about your dog or cat’s breath and make sure to mention other odd behaviors you have seen your pet exhibit.
 These can help your vet zero in on the problem.

 Your vet will instruct you on how to improve your pet’s breath.

 Alter Your Animal’s Diet

 The first thing a vet will recommend is changing the brand of food they eat.
 This may include switching from solid food to wet, or vice versa.
 Changing an animal’s diet can result in a change in the smell of their breath.

 Fight pet halitosis by regularly cleaning their teeth.
 Just like human teeth, your animal’s teeth need daily attention.
 The food they eat stays on their teeth and needs removal, or the buildup may lead to tartar and eventually plaque.

 Our animal clinics carry toothbrushes and toothpaste for your pet, with a variety of options available for keeping your dog or cat’s teeth clean and healthy.
 It is important to use toothpaste designed for animals.

 If brushing your animal’s teeth is a new experience, take it slow.
 Familiarize your pet with the process and use a cleaning tool they will feel comfortable with.
 You may want to begin cleaning their teeth by simply using your finger.

 You can also keep teeth tartar free by providing various snacks and objects for your pet to chew on.
 Tartar control treats are a chewable snack that clean teeth while they eat.